Haritscode/ostello_user_management-apis/README.md

   "email": "john@example.com",
   "password": "securePassword"
 }
 ```

 # Delete User API

-This API is used to delete a user account.
-Authentication is required to access this endpoint.
+This API allows a user to delete their own account details.

 ## Endpoint

 `DELETE /api/users/:id`

-- `:id` (required): The unique identifier of the user to be deleted.
+- `:id` (required): The unique identifier of the user whose account details will be deleted.

 ## Authentication

-To use this API, you must include authentication credentials in the request headers.
+To use this API, authentication is required.
+The user making the request must be authenticated, and their user ID must match the `:id` provided in the endpoint URL.

 Example Headers:
 ```http
 Authorization: Bearer <your-access-token>
 ```

 # Get User Information API